github/developer.github.com/content/changes/2014-02-10-repo-hook-scopes.md

 more granular access to your repository hooks without allowing access to your repository contents:

-* `read:repo_hook` grants read access to hooks in public or private repositories.
+* `read:repo_hook` grants read and ping access to hooks in public or private repositories.
-* `write:repo_hook` grants read and write access to hooks in public or private repositories.
+* `write:repo_hook` grants read, write, and ping access to hooks in public or private repositories.
-* `admin:repo_hook` grants read, write, and delete access to hooks in public or private repositories.
+* `admin:repo_hook` grants read, write, ping, and delete access to hooks in public or private repositories.

 As always, if you have any questions or feedback, [get in touch][contact].